 Also, combination treatment may cost less.
-There may be less frequent doctor visits as the drug combo effectively manages the hypertension.
+There may be less frequent doctor visits as the drug combination effectively manages the hypertension.

 What combinations of drugs are used to treat high blood pressure?

-Different combinations of drugs and in varying dosages are used to treat hypertension.
-Sometimes using lower doses of one or more drugs in combination can minimize side effects.
+Different combinations of drugs in varying dosages are used to treat hypertension.
+Sometimes, using lower doses of one or more drugs in combination can minimize side effects.

-When used in a drug combo, the diuretic has fewer side effects.
+When used in a drug combination, the diuretic has fewer side effects.
 It also boosts the blood-pressure-lowering effect of the other medication.

 Diuretics are added to other blood pressure medications.
 For instance, if the person with high blood pressure also retains fluid, a diuretic may be added.